Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mediterranean lifestyle helps increase longevity

-Scientists say that social interaction, physical activity, eating lots of fruit and less salt in the Mediterranean style help increase longevity and reduce the risk of cancer.
+Scientists say that Mediterranean-style social interaction, physical activity, and eating lots of fruit and little salt help increase longevity and reduce the risk of cancer.

-This is the result of a study conducted by experts from La Universidad Autonoma de Madrid (Spain) and Harvard TH Chan School of Public Health (USA).
-Volunteers aged 45 to 70 in England, Wales and Scotland.
+This is the result of research conducted by experts from La Universidad Autonoma de Madrid (Spain) and the Harvard TH Chan School of Public Health (USA).
+The volunteers were aged 45 to 70 in England, Wales, and Scotland.

 Experts scored volunteers based on how often they practiced Mediterranean-style habits, such as cutting salt, consuming healthy beverages, taking regular naps, exercising and spending time with friends.